blender/blender/source/blender/imbuf/readme.txt

 Step 6:
 Alter the build process:
-For scons you need to edit blender/source/blender/imbuf/SConscript and add in your additional files to source_files.
+For cmake you need to edit blender/source/blender/imbuf/CMakeLists.txt and add in your additional files to source_files.
-For msvp you need to edit blender/projectfiles/blender/imbuf/BL_imbuf.dsp and add in your additional files.
 If you have any external library info you will also need to add that to the various build processes.